celery/celery/docs/userguide/tasks.rst

 .. versionadded:: 4.0

-When using :setting:`task_protocol` 2 or higher, you can override how positional arguments and keyword arguments are represented in logs and in monitoring events using the ``argsrepr`` and ``kwargsrepr`` calling
+When using :setting:`task_protocol` 2 or higher (default since 4.0), you can override how positional arguments and keyword arguments are represented in logs and monitoring events using the ``argsrepr`` and ``kwargsrepr`` calling
 arguments:

 .. code-block:: pycon